FloAppsLtd/Documents/SecurityPolicy.md

  * DigitalOcean (Amsterdam, NL; Frankfurt, DE)
    * see https://www.digitalocean.com/security/
-   * offsite FloMembers backups are kept on Dropbox (see https://www.dropbox.com/help/security/general-data-protection-regulation) and mirrored back to Flo Apps DPO's computer
-   * offsite WordPress backups are kept on [ManageWP](https://managewp.com/) and on Dropbox
+   * offsite WordPress backups are kept on [ManageWP](https://managewp.com/) and on [Dropbox](https://www.dropbox.com/)

  * Linode (Frankfurt, DE; London, UK)
    * see https://www.linode.com/compliance
-   * offsite WordPress backups are kept on [ManageWP](https://managewp.com/) and on Dropbox
+   * offsite WordPress backups are kept on [ManageWP](https://managewp.com/) and on [Dropbox](https://www.dropbox.com/)

- * UpCloud (Espoo, FI; Helsinki, FI)
+ * UpCloud (Espoo, FI; Helsinki, FI; Stockholm, SE)
    * see https://upcloud.com/data-centres
    * ISO 27001 certification for security standards
-   * offsite FloMembers backups are kept on UpCloud Helsinki

 ### FloMembers backups

 Each live FloMembers server creates nightly backups of the data.
-These backups are also copied to an offsite server, in order to provide redundancy.
+These backups are copied to an offsite server on UpCloud Helsinki, in order to provide redundancy.

 Restoring from backups is tested frequently.